• Skip to content

 Power demand is one of the main components of electricity rates, because rates reflect the costs actually incurred by Hydro‑Québec to deliver electricity.

-As the example below shows, basing billing solely on kilowatthours (energy) used wouldn’t be fair: it wouldn’t take into account the cost of supplying electricity to meet power demands that can vary in size and duration from customer to customer.
+As the example below shows, basing billing solely on kilowatthours (energy) used wouldn’t be fair: it wouldn’t take into account the cost of supplying electricity to meet power demands that can vary in size and duration.

-Customer 1 – Power demand of 24 kW for 1 hour
+Case 1 – Power demand of 24 kilowatts (kW) for 1 hour

-In this example, Hydro‑Québec has to have equipment with a capacity 24 times greater for Customer 1 than for Customer 2.
+In this example, Hydro‑Québec has to have equipment with a capacity 24 times greater for Case 1 than for Case 2.
 Not only is the equipment more expensive, it will be used only 1 hour out of 24.

 Do you pay for power demand?